-The Harvest, leaves that change color, the scent of grapes and must: I love the’autumn, with its flavors and its beauty and this crumble all’strawberry grapes is a way to pay tribute to this wonderful season for me.
-Crumbled is a traditional dessert from southern Italy, extremely versatile and really easy to do.
+The Harvest, leaves that change color, the scent of grapes and must: I love the’autumn, with its flavors and beauty and this crumbled with strawberry grapes it's a way to pay tribute to this wonderful season for me.
+Crumbling is a traditional dessert of southern Italy, extremely versatile and really easy to do.

 It is a dough with a little’ lard (know already that you'll ask me if you can replace it with butter: the answer for me is no, but do as you like and how you like it) and unhydrated, that remains for the ’‘crumbs’, that is, it doesn't compact, and drops it into the cake tin in a first layer, stuffed and covered with a second layer of crumbs.
 Modestly, always using the recipe of my aunt Maria Luisa of Benevento, Are now an expert on crumbles with the most disparate fillings: cream, chocolate, blueberries and of course grapes in harvest time.
 Here on my YouTube channel you can watch the VIDEO RICETTA of ricotta crumble to figure out how to make the dough.

 The grapes to use